kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

       256  0  drwxr-xr-x  1  user  users    14  Jul 30  12:34  ./snap1
         2  0  drwxr-xr-x  1  user  users     0  Jul 30  12:34  ./snap1/subvol2

-The numbers in the first colums are inode numbers, 256 is for a regular subvolume (or snapshot), 2 is the *empty subvolume*.
+The numbers in the first columns are inode numbers, 256 is for a regular subvolume (or snapshot), 2 is the *empty subvolume*.
 The snapshotted directory representing *subvol2* does not contain the *file*.